amatsegor/lokalize/README.md

-# Lokalize - convert your Google Sheet to a localization file you need
+# LokalizeGS - convert your Google Sheet to a localization file you need

 ## Credits